 This is done by tracing the path of the money through the joint bank account.
 Starting with the initial deposit, Michael would need to provide detailed records of deposits and withdrawals to show how much of the money left over in the joint account is from the inheritance rather than the marital estate.

 The same process happens if the couple purchases property using commingled funds.
 If Michael bought a $25,000 car, the car could be considered either separate or community property.
 If Michael can prove that the money for the car came only from his inheritance, and that Marilyn was not a driver or owner of the vehicle, then it may be separate property.
 But, if Marilyn can show that the funds for the purchase trace back to the couple’s joint incomes rather than from the inheritance, the car would be community property that would get divided during a divorce.

 Help for Couples

 Tracing money or property in a divorce is often a complicated process that requires the help of both a skilled attorney and competent financial professionals.
 When a couple owns a business, rental property, or a significant amount of separate assets, it may take months to sort through and trace all of the separate and marital property.

 In high-asset divorces like these, alternative dispute resolution methods can help couples keep the costs of a divorce down.
 Arbitration and mediation can be used to decide on which spouse owns which property without a lengthy court battle.

-At Ashby Law, our attorneys use methods like these to help divorcing spouses create a settlement that fits their unique needs.
-For more information on tracing property in a divorce, or to learn how you can keep your separate property out of the marital estate, contact Ashby Law today by calling 590-572-3700.
+At Pacific Northwest Family Law, our attorneys use methods like these to help divorcing spouses create a settlement that fits their unique needs.
+For more information on tracing property in a divorce, or to learn how you can keep your separate property out of the marital estate, contact Pacific Northwest Family Law today by calling 590-572-3700.